cronologic-de/ug_xtdc4/source/api_reference/readout.rst

 Memory Management
 =================

-The xTDC4 internal FIFOs (first-in, first-out) that buffer data during acquisition.
+The xTDC4 has internal FIFOs (first-in, first-out) that buffer data during acquisition.

 The data is streamed from the FIFO to the